kellyav/sql/README.md

 ## Databases
 Open in SQLite, or in VS Code with the SQLite extension.
-- Album:
+- Album
-- Test:
+- Test
-- World:
+- World

 ## Scripts (and their purposes)
-- country1.txt
+- **country1.txt**
-explores the world.db
+Explores the world.db, using select, count, goup by, order by, avg, min, sum, distinct, length.

-- insert_script.txt
+- **insert_script.txt**

 - tablefun_test.txt
-Explores the test.db
+Explores the test.db.
 Practices 13 common SQL Statements.
 Incldues: joins, cases (case when), insert into, id, create table, alter table, etc.

 ## Resources